 - Green water clarifiers are often chlorine-based products with additives designed to remove microorganisms and algae (you can also get chlorine-free pool clarifiers).

 - Multi-function tablets disinfect and destroy algae and microorganisms while clarifying your water.
 These tablets are made up of chlorine and additives.

 - Bromine is a powerful disinfectant that can be used in place of chlorine.

-- PHMB is a robust and powerful disinfectant which also allows you to avoid chlorine.
+- PHMB is a robust and powerful disinfectant which also allows you to avoid the use of chlorine.

-- Anti-limescale products are used in the maintenance of hard water swimming pools.
+- Anti-limescale products are used for swimming pools in areas with hard water.

-- Active oxygen removes organic matter and provides chlorine-free cleaning.
+- Active oxygen removes organic matter and offers chlorine-free cleaning.